 Nonsolar lentigines are not caused by sun exposure.
 Nonsolar lentigines sometimes occur in people with certain rare hereditary disorders, such as Peutz-Jeghers syndrome Hereditary conditions that cause intestinal polyps (characterized by many lentigines on the lips and polyps in the stomach and intestine), xeroderma pigmentosum, and multiple lentigines syndrome (LEOPARD syndrome).

-If people do not have too many lentigines, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
+If people do not have too many lentigines but are troubled by their appearance, doctors can remove them with freezing treatments (cryotherapy) or laser therapy.
 Bleaching agents such as hydroquinone are not effective.